ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 )
 ```

-And this takes us back to `re.sub`

-Can I get a show of hands if you can spot the error in this example, and didn't know before this talk?
+Can I get a show of hands if you can spot the error in this example, **and** didn't know before this talk?

-> TODO: Surpise code review! can you spot the error?

-[That's about X of you!]
+Okay I don't have much time so...

 ------
 ```python[5]